cleesmith/picamera_motion_socket_flask/README.markdown

 * allow different sort order of images via web app UI
-* at night have server.py play a sound when a new image arrives, which could wake you up so you can then scream "Annie get your gun!" ... of course, the name of your heavily armed partner may vary.
+* at night have server.py play a sound when a new image arrives, which could wake you up so you can then scream "Annie get your gun!" ... of course, the name of your heavily armed partner may vary

 ***